Left Continue shopping

 Parmesan Whisps contribute a savory crunch with a texture like croutons on this salad.

-Pecans pair well with the strawberries and cucumbers on this salad topped with lemon poppy seed dressing.
+Pecans pair well with the strawberries and cucumbers on this salad topped with lemon poppyseed dressing.

-Add Colorful Flowers
+Bonus Tip- Add Colorful Flowers

 Yellow flower petals are like edible confetti on this salad with Cilantro Lime Dressing.